• J T Kevin Hooks

 Baby Peggy Turns 100 Years Old!

 Happy Birthday, Baby Peggy!
 Baby Peggy, the last of the silent film stars, turns 100 years old today!
 She was born Peggy-Jean Montgomery on October 29, 1918.
 She became one of the biggest child stars of the silent movie era.
 Peggy was a millionaire by the time she was six.
 Soon her career crashed and the Depression hit.
 She was broke and working as an extra by the time she was a teenager.
-As Refinery 29 reported: At the age of 5, Diana Serra Cary, better known as child superstar Baby Peggy, was a self-made multimillionaire, the star of nearly 150 shorts and three feature films.
-At 7, she was…
+One Of The First Child Stars in Films As Refinery 29 reported: At the age of 5, Diana Serra Cary, better known as child superstar Baby Peggy, was a self-made multimillionaire, the star of nearly 150 shorts…

 When You Grow Up (1973) | Film